The Paramedicine Accreditation Committee (Accreditation Committee) is the accreditation authority for paramedicine programs of study.

-The Accreditation Committee was established by the Paramedicine Board of Australia (the Board) under the National Law.
+The Accreditation Committee was established by the Paramedicine Board of Australia (National Board).

 The Accreditation Committee:

-The Board publishes a list of approved programs of study.
+The National Board publishes a list of approved programs of study.

 An education provider must complete an application for accreditation assessment and submit the form plus all required documents to the Program Accreditation Team.